December 1, 2025

 – Disclose the work in eDisclosure for review by their dean’s office

-– Disclose to your dean’s office if planning to serve as PI at another institution
+– Disclose to your dean’s office if planning to serve as PI at another institution and contact the ECIC team to conduct screenings and compliance reviews in advance for appointments, affiliations, collaborations with OFAC and MEU countries.

 – Retain copies of the grant and funding notice in English to be provided to the NIH with Other Support documentation